starichkovva/ocp-java-se-7/README.md

 <pre><code>org.starichkov.java.ocp.Examples</code></pre>

-Some of examples are JUnit tests, so use following Maven goal to run them:
+Some of examples are (or have) JUnit tests, so use following Maven goal to run them:

 <pre><code>mvn test</code></pre>